DalavanCloud/quickstart-ec2-ipsec-mesh/README.md

 - Linux RedHat, Amazon Linux 2, or CentOS, all of which already support libreswan minimum v3.20.
 For Ubuntu, you need to compile the libreswan package (see https://github.com/libreswan/libreswan) and adapt the script to use APT packet manager instead of Yum.
 In the next steps, I do not consider Ubuntu.
 - During the EC2 setup, Python, pip, jq, SDK for Python, and curl must be installed.
 You can pre-install them, or the solution will install them using Yum Package Manager.
 You’ll also need internet access on the EC2, typically via an AWS network address translation (NAT) gateway

+**Note**: EC2 instance must have IP connectivity, like same VPC, allowing NACLs and Security Groups.
+This solution CANNOT deliver extra connectivity between the instances like VPC peering or similar.

 ## Installation (one-time setup)

 On a trusted Unix/Linux/MacOS machine that has Admin access to AWS and AWS SDK for Python already installed, complete the following steps: